-Residential developments of less than 20 units in the Perth City Centre Zone, as defined in Appendix 4 will not be required to make a contribution.
-Where a proposal is for 20+ units, then the contribution requirement will be assessed on an individual basis.

-In order to support the economic growth of Perth and Kinross, new employment uses which fall under the Employment Land Use category of the Transport Infrastructure section of this Guidance, and which are to be developed on brownfield land, will not be required to make a contribution.
+- 6.6 Residential developments of 20 units or less in the Perth City Centre Zone, as defined in Appendix 4 will not be required to make a contribution.
+Where a proposal is for 20+ units, then the contribution requirement will be assessed on an individual basis. - 6.7 In order to support the economic growth of Perth and Kinross, new employment uses which fall under the Employment Land Use category of the Transport Infrastructure section of this Guidance, and which are to be developed on brownfield land, will not be required to make a contribution.
 New employment uses on Greenfield land not cross subsidised by residential development will be considered on an individual basis.
+This will take account of the potential impact of the development and the extent to which the development directly benefits from the improved infrastructure.
+Extension of existing non-retail businesses on brownfield land will not be required to make a contribution.